 ‘The team is able to deal with a diverse range of legal problems, always providing clear and workable solutions.‘

 ‘Pascal Wilhelm has a total understanding of the sector, with particular skill in competition matters.‘

 GROUPE CANAL +

-- Represented NEXTRADIO TV in a dispute with internet service provider Free relating to the distribution of certain channels by Free.
+- Representing Nextradio TV, in a dispute with Free relating to the conditions of the distribution of channels by Free.

-- Represented internet TV provider Molotov in a dispute with major French TV channel M6 regarding the legality of M6’s general terms and conditions of distribution.
+- Representing Molotov in litigation against M6 in which Molotov challenges the legality of M6 general terms and conditions of distribution.